 The prototype monitoring system is expected to be fully operational in early 2013.
-EPA is working closely with interested community partners in the Research Triangle Park, N.C. area who have expressed a desire to host the educational monitoring system.
-A Memorandum of Understanding (MOU) between EPA and the community partner is being developed in support of the project.
+EPA is working closely with Durham (N.C.)
+County partners who have expressed a desire to host the educational monitoring system.
+A Memorandum of Understanding (MOU) between EPA and Durham County was signed in April 2013 in support of the project.

-“The local potential community partners are very excited about this potential collaboration,” Williams said.
+“Our Durham County community partners are very excited about this potential collaboration,” Williams said.
 “No other prototype of this nature exists in the world and its value for environmental education and public awareness of emerging technologies should be extensive.”
-It is anticipated that a joint ribbon-cutting ceremony celebrating the collaboration will occur in early spring 2013.

 This monitoring system should require minimal labor to operate, unlike Federal Reference Method (FRM) monitors which must be looked in on once a week if not every day.

 “The devices incorporated into the prototype monitoring system have the potential to operate independently for periods up to 90 days unattended and to communicate wirelessly in real-time,” Williams said.
 EPA scientists will be able to monitor the daily operation of the system and the data it is collecting from their offices via the internet, thus saving both time and resources.